-The Student Counselling Centre provide a range of MP3 downloads to support relaxation, meditation, mindfulness and feeling more calm.
+Student Counselling and Wellbeing provides a range of MP3 downloads to support relaxation, meditation, and mindfulness.

 Preparing for meditation with movement

 Your meditation practice will be far more effective if you make space to do some preparations.
-It is helpful to do some movement work before you begin, making sure that at very least you have moved your hips, shoulders and spine and maybe done a little stretching.
+It is helpful to do some movement work before you begin, making sure that you have at least moved your hips, shoulders and spine and maybe done a little stretching.

-If you have more space to prepare, performing movement sequences like the sun salutation, the salutation to the moon, the salute to the four directions or the earth sequence will be helpful.
-Each has a different impact on your energy and following one of these sequences you may then like to perform an Energy Block release sequence.
+If you have more space to prepare, performing movement sequences like the sun salutation, the salutation to the moon, the salute to the four directions, or the earth sequence will be helpful.
+Following one of these sequences. you may then like to perform an Energy Block release sequence.

 Energy block release and makrasana

 Energy block release (EBR) practices are key to the Dru yoga and meditation system.
-These sequences are ideally learnt face to face with a teacher.
-If you wish to learn Energy Block release Sequences 1-4 you can by attending the Meditation Group in the Students Union on Thursdays at noon.
+These sequences are ideally learnt face-to-face with a teacher.

 Another static posture you might like to work with is makrasana.
 Makrasana is a yoga posture known as 'the crocodile'.
 It is a superb posture for managing anger or the fearfulness that sometimes underlies anger.
-If you get angry often practice this MP3 at least once per day and whenever you are angry and see what happens!
-It is also a very useful preparation both for relaxation and/or for meditation and can be practiced for variable lengths of time which means you can easily fit it into a busy day.
+If you get angry often, practice this MP3 at least once per day or whenever you are angry and see what happens!
+It is also a very useful preparation for relaxation and/or for meditation, and can be practiced for variable lengths of time, which means you can easily fit it into a busy day.

 Other preparations and practices